syntax-tree/hast-util-sanitize/readme.md

 Configuration.
 If not given, defaults to [GitHub][] style sanitation.
-If any top-level key isn’t given, it defaults to GH’s style too.
+If any top-level key isn’t given, it defaults to GitHub’s style too.

 For a thorough sample, see [`github.json`][schema-github].